 The program adopts a blended approach to learning through self-paced courses, reading lists, seminar workshops, offline training, and many other learning interventions.
 For 2022, we are launching the Media Civics Lab Fact-Checking Academy for Content Creators and Influencers.

 - is actively involved in their local community either as a youth leader of an organization or elected/appointed youth of the local government

 - is not affiliated with any individual/organization that deliberately promotes fake news

 - must be willing to transfer to knowledge to his/her constituents

 LEARN WITH US

-If you’re an SK official with a desire to learn more about media literacy, awareness, and responsible digital citizenship, and is willing to undergo an online training to become an ambassador of Media Civics Lab and bring your learnings in your own community, sign up now in the form below!
+If you want to learn more about media and information literacy (MIL), responsible digital citizenship, critical thinking and disinformation, and positive participation, and is willing to undergo an online training to become an ambassador of Media Civics Lab and eventually bring your learnings in your own community, start learning now!